kwannoel/uKanren/README.md

 # Description

-Many thanks to [William Byrd](https://github.com/webyrd) and [Jason Hemann](https://github.com/jasonhemann) for reviewing this implementation and providing links to useful resources!
+Many thanks to [William Byrd](https://github.com/webyrd) and [Jason Hemann](https://github.com/jasonhemann) for reviewing this implementation and providing links to useful resources.

+Thanks to [E-liang](https://github.com/taneliang) and [Mayank](https://github.com/mkeoliya) for providing valuable feedback and the presentation as well.

 ---